-The subjects included 850 students enrolled in the first semester of a college-level general chemistry course for students in agriculture and health science (CHM 111) and 1648 students enrolled in the first semester of a general chemistry course for science and engineering majors (CHM 115) at Purdue University during the Fall semester of 1983.
+The subjects included 850 students enrolled in the first semester of a collegelevel general chemistry course for students in agriculture and health science (CHM 111) and 1648 students enrolled in the first semester of a general chemistry course for science and engineering majors (CHM 115) at Purdue University during the Fall semester of 1983.
 Students in CHM 115 constitute a fairly select population of college freshmen, with average SAT math and verbal scores for this sample of 567 and 477, respectively.
-Students in CHM 111 are a less select population, with average SAT math and verbal scores for this sample of 567 and 477, respectively.
-Students in CHM 115 and 115T, which were taught by different faculty but used the same texts and covered the same course content.
+Students in CHM 111 are a less select population, with average SAT math and verbal scores in this sample of 444 and 396, respectively.
+CHM 115 was divided into two divisions, called CHM 115M and 115T, which were taught by different faculty but used the same texts and covered the same course content.
 CHM 115M lectures met at 11:30, 2:30 or 3:30 on Mondays and Fridays; CHM 115T lectures met at either 8:30 or 9:30 on Tuesdays and Thursdays.
-All three courses (111, 115M and 115T) were taught in large lecture sections of approximately 400 students, with students also meeting in groups of no more than.
-4 for recitations and labs.
+All three courses (111, 115M and 115T) were taught in large lecture sections of approximately 400 students, with students also meeting in groups of no more than 24 for recitations and labs.
 The two paper and pencil spatial tests were administered during the first lab session of each course.